huggingface/diffusers/examples/cogvideo/README.md

 > You can pass `--use_8bit_adam` to reduce the memory requirements of training.

 > [!IMPORTANT]
-> The following settings have been tested to work at the time of adding CogVideoX LoRA training support:
+> The following settings have been tested at the time of adding CogVideoX LoRA training support:
-> - TODO: Add more insights
+> - Our testing was primarily done on CogVideoX-2b.
+We will work on CogVideoX-5b and CogVideoX-5b-I2V soon
+> - One dataset comprised of 70 training videos of resolutions `200 x 480 x 720` (F x H x W).
+From this, by using frame skipping in data preprocessing, we created two smaller 49-frame and 16-frame datasets for faster experimentation and because the maximum limit recommended by the CogVideoX team is 49 frames.
+Out of the 70 videos, we created three groups of 10, 25 and 50 videos.
+All videos were similar in nature of the concept being trained.
+> - 25+ videos worked best for training new concepts and styles.
+> - We found that it is better to train with an identifier token that can be specified as `--id_token`.
+This is similar to Dreambooth-like training but normal finetuning without such a token works too.
+> - Trained concept seemed to work decently well when combined with completely unrelated prompts.
+We expect even better results if CogVideoX-5B is finetuned.
+> - The original repository uses a `lora_alpha` of `1`.
+We found this not suitable in many runs, possibly due to difference in modeling backends and training settings.
+Our recommendation is to set to the `lora_alpha` to either `rank` or `rank // 2`.
+> - If you're training on data whose captions generate bad results with the original model, a `rank` of 64 and above is good and also the recommendation by the team behind CogVideoX.
+One might also benefit from finetuning the text encoder in this case.
+If the generations are already moderately good on your training captions, a `rank` of 16/32 should work.
+We found that setting the rank too low, say `4`, is not ideal and doesn't produce promising results.
+> - The authors of CogVideoX recommend 4000 training steps and 100 training videos overall to achieve the best result.
+From our limited experimentation, we found 2000 steps and 25 videos to be sufficient.
+> - When using the Prodigy opitimizer for trainign
+>
+> Note that our testing is not exhaustive due to limited time for exploration.
+Our recommendation would be to play around with the different knobs and dials to find the best settings for your data.

 <!-- TODO: Test finetuning with CogVideoX-5b and CogVideoX-5b-I2V and update scripts accordingly -->

 ## Inference

-Once you have trained a lora model, the inference can be done simply loading the lora weights into the `CogVideoXPipeline`.is `sd-naruto-model-lora`.
+Once you have trained a lora model, the inference can be done simply loading the lora weights into the `CogVideoXPipeline`.

 ```python
 import torch